sheltertake/perseverance/README.md

 If this Rover would be implemented in the real world probably it could be something like this.

 - ROVER HOST: (aka The Rover on Mars).
 On the remote Rover I'd ran a worker, a daemon/long running process.
-   - This process should be able to subscribe an enterprise bus and should listen commands sent by a manager in a specific queue.
+   - This process should be able to subscribe an enterprise bus and should listen commands sent by a back-office user via specific application in a specific queue.
    - It should also publish its state after each successfully movement.
-This state should be published in a topic and not in a queue because probably many process in the future could be interested on this messages.
+This state should be published in a topic and not in a queue because probably many processes in the future could be interested on this messages.

 - BUS
   - COMMANDS (queue): A/many queue(s) should be created on the BUS and each remote Rover should dequeue commands sent from the earth for them.
 The commands are sent via dedicated application (SPA + BFF)